osuosl/formsender/docs/source/errorcodes.rst

                      "<p style='color:red'>Error message: ", errorMessage, "</p>");
     }

+.. _logs:

 Logs
 ----

-In addition to the error codes sent to the redirect url, logs are sent to syslog on the server or workstation where formsender is running.
+In addition to the error codes sent to the redirect url, logs are sent to syslog on the system where formsender is running.
 Information will be logged in the following format in your syslog:

 .. code-block:: none